SVGMath overview

 SVGMath is a proof-of-concept attempt at solving the following issues when displaying math on the Web:

 2. Being javascript based, it takes time for the javascript to load, and takes even more time to process and display the math.
-While developers of both libraries have put a lot of effort into making things as fast as possible, users are impatient when pages take a long time to load and will tend to abandon them.
+While developers of each of the libraries have put a lot of effort into making things as fast as possible, users are impatient when pages take a long time to load and will tend to abandon them.
 There's a search engine penalty for slow sites as well.

 3. Most sites already have a large volume of "javascript soup" (including libraries like JSNode, jQuery, etc, and/or advertising, social network widgets, and so on).
 All of this soup competes with each other as the page loads, slowing everything down.